intel/intel-cloud-optimizations-gcp/distributed-training/nlp/README.md

 ## X. Next Steps

-- Learn more about all of the [Intel® Cloud Optimization Modules](https://www.intel.com/content/www/us/en/developer/topic-technology/cloud-optimization.html).
+- Learn more about all of the [Intel® Optimized Cloud Modules](https://www.intel.com/content/www/us/en/developer/topic-technology/cloud-optimization.html).
 - Register for [Office Hours](https://software.seek.intel.com/SupportFromIntelExperts-Reg) for implementation support from Intel engineers.
 - Come chat with us on the [Intel® DevHub Discord server](https://discord.gg/rv2Gp55UJQ) to keep interacting with fellow developers.
+- Upload your fine-tuned LLM to Hugging Face Model Hub and then submit to the [Powered-by-Intel LLM Leaderboard](https://huggingface.co/spaces/Intel/powered_by_intel_llm_leaderboard)

 [Back to Table of Contents](#table-of-contents)